ldbc/ldbc_snb_datagen_spark/README.md

 ```

 ### Docker image

-SNB datagen images are available via [DockerHub](https://hub.docker.com/r/ldbc/datagen/) where you may find both the latest version of the generator as well as previous stable versions.
+SNB datagen images are available via [Docker Hub](https://hub.docker.com/r/ldbc/datagen/) where you may find both the latest version of the generator as well as previous stable versions.

 Alternatively, the image can be built with the provided Dockerfile.
 To build, execute the following command from the repository directory: